 Prospective applicants to the NRES graduate program should follow the guidelines below:

-Send an inquiry email and resume/curriculum vitae to the faculty member(s) you identify as being a good match for your own research goals.
-A good resource of what information should go into the inquiry email can be found at "So, you want to go to grad school?"
+• Send an inquiry letter and your curriculum vitae (CV) to the faculty member(s) you identify as being a good match to your own research goals.
+A good resource of what information should go into the inquiry letter.
 It is a good idea to have read some of the faculty member's recent papers and be familiar with their research program before contacting them.
 This is a critical step in the process.
 We rarely accept a graduate student who has not first identified and discussed opportunities with a specific faculty member ahead of time.

-If the faculty member is interested in discussing opportunities further with you, they will often communicate this to you via email or by phone.
+• If the faculty member is interested in discussing opportunities further with you, they will often communicate this to you via email or by phone.
 At the end of that conversation, it is a good idea to ask the faculty member if they encourage you to put in an application to one of our graduate programs.
-The faculty member will help guide you towards the best graduate program to meet your education and career goals.

-If you are encouraged to apply, you will be directed to one of our graduate programs which can be found on the Department's list of programs page.
+• If you are encouraged to apply, you will be directed to one of our graduate programs.
 You should be familiar with the requirements for entry into each program.
-These websites will (ultimately) direct you to the formal application on the University's Graduate admissions page.
-Each program has a different deadline, but as a general rule, try to get your application in as early as is possible.
+These websites will (ultimately) direct you to the formal application.
+Each program has a different deadline, but as a general rule, try to get your application in as early as possible.

 Who do I contact for more information?